 - Clean your grill with a wire brush before and after cooking on it.

 - Lightly oil your grill before cooking on it.

 - Long-handled brush or mop for applying sauce while cooking

-- Metal flue (with wooden handle) for starting charcoal
+- Metal flue (with a wooden handle) for starting charcoal

 - Long matches or lighter

-- Long-handled wire brush (brass) for cleaning grill
+- Long-handled wire brush (brass) for cleaning the grill

 - Spray bottle with water to help put down flare-ups